-To earn one AIA learning unit (LU), including one hour of health, safety, and welfare (HSW) credit, read “Sweating the Small Stuff,” review the supplemental material listed below, and complete the online test.
+To earn one AIA learning unit (LU), including one hour of health, safety, and welfare (HSW) credit, read the above article, review the supplemental material listed below, and complete the online test.
 Upon passing the test, you will receive a certificate of completion, and your credit will be automatically reported to the AIA.
 Additional information regarding credit-reporting and continuing-education requirements can be found online at continuingeducation.bnpmedia.com.

 Dr. Bruce Lanphear, Faculty of Health Sciences, Simon Fraser University

 Materials Transparency & Risk for Architects: An introduction to advancing professional ethics while managing professional liability risks (pages 1 through 5)

 AIA Sustainability White Paper